DevlessTeam/docs/quick-start.md

 ## Step 5: Start using DevLess

 You now have a back-end, with a table, up and running!
+DevLess can now generate a basic html page which interacts with this instance.
+Press the button looking like this: `</>` to download an html file.

+Try opening this file up in a browser and in an editor.
+You can use DevLess from this basic web app.
+Try changing something in the html file and hit refresh in the browser.

-Head over to the [Interacting With Devless](interacting.md) to start using your service.
+Head over to the [Interacting With Devless](interacting.md) to learn of more ways to interact with DevLess.